Citation, DOI, disclosures and article data

 Treatment and prognosis

 Initial management usually consists of hydration, analgesics, and frequent monitoring, with the resolution of symptoms in 7-14 days.
-Splenectomy was performed for persistent symptoms or complications.
+Splenectomy can be performed for persistent symptoms or complications.

 Some complications are encountered, more frequently in patients with an embolic etiology.
 These include: